cksystemsteaching/selfie/README.md

 C\* only features arithmetic and comparison operators.
 However, most programming languages also provide *bitwise* operators for manipulating individual bits of data.
 We discuss bitwise *shift* operators here and bitwise *logical* operators further below.
 The need for bitwise operators arises because modern computers, for the sake of increased throughput, only allow transferring data at the level of whole bytes or even just words, as in our machine model, but not bits.
 Also, while bitwise operations can be mimicked using integer arithmetic, native hardware support is obviously much faster and source code using bitwise operators explicitly is certainly more readable.
 The lack of support in selfie requires us to implement bitwise operators some other way.
 We choose to do that in library procedures such as `left_shift()` and `right_shift()` which demonstrate how to mimic bitwise shifting using integer multiplication and division, respectively, see the source code for the details.

-Explicit support of bitwise operators in C\* takes us to our first, more advanced assignment that involves code generation and therefore comes in two increasingly challenging parts.
+Explicit support of bitwise operators in C\* takes us to our first, more advanced exercise that involves code generation and therefore comes in two increasingly challenging parts.
 The first part called `bitwise-shift-compilation` focuses on handling their syntax.
 Only the second part called `bitwise-shift-execution` involves actual code generation.
 Try:

 ```bash
 ./grader/self.py bitwise-shift-compilation
 ```

-Passing this assignment requires implementing scanner and parser support of the bitwise *shift* operators `<<` and `>>` which perform logical bitwise left and right shifting, respectively.
-Interestingly, you do not even need to know what bitwise shifting is to solve the entire assignment.
+This exercise involves implementing scanner and parser support of the bitwise *shift* operators `<<` and `>>` which perform logical bitwise left and right shifting, respectively.
+Interestingly, you do not even need to know what bitwise shifting is to complete the entire exercise.
 For the first part, you just need to find out what the precedence of these operators in standard C is relative to the already supported operators in C\*.
 The next step is to enhance the C\* grammar accordingly, followed by the actual implementation in the scanner and parser of selfie.

-The second part of the assignment requires not only implementing code generation for these operators in the selfie compiler but also implementing support of the RISC-V machine instructions `sll` and `srl` for logical bitwise left and right shifting, respectively, in the selfie emulator.
+The second part of the exercise involves not only implementing code generation for these operators in the selfie compiler but also implementing support of the RISC-V machine instructions `sll` and `srl` for logical bitwise left and right shifting, respectively, in the selfie emulator.
 Try:

 ```bash
 ./grader/self.py bitwise-shift-execution
 ```

-The interesting twist of this assignment is that you can and should use the `<<` and `>>` operators in your implementation of the `sll` and `srl` instructions, respectively.
+The interesting twist of this exercise is that you can and should use the `<<` and `>>` operators in your implementation of the `sll` and `srl` instructions, respectively.
 In other words, use what you implement to implement it!
 This is selfie at its best.
 Recall that the RISC-U instructions are implemented by procedures with the prefix `do_`, look for `do_add()`, for example.
 That procedure ultimately uses the `+` operator to implement the `add` instruction in the selfie emulator while the `+` operator is compiled to an `add` instruction by the selfie compiler.

-Do exactly the same for this assignment, and it will work!
+Do exactly the same in this exercise, and it will work!
 There is no need to use the procedures `left_shift()` and `right_shift()` to do that.
 The reason why this works is because the semantics of the `<<` and `>>` operators in C is exactly the same as the semantics of the `sll` and `srl` instructions in RISC-V. The same is true for the `+` operator and the `add` instruction, and similarly for the other arithmetic operators.
 Fully understanding how this results in a functioning system is the ultimate goal of this chapter, so keep going.

 #### Comparison Operators